 This is a very simple step you can check yourself.
 Just enter your sitemap URL into the browser address bar and see what your site returns.
 Your sitemap is generally located at //example.com/sitemap.xml.

-If you see can your sitemap on the browser, proceed to the next step.
+If you see your sitemap on the browser, proceed to the next step.

 If you don’t see it, however (possibly getting a 404 error), make sure you have enabled your sitemap plugin, configured sitemap settings correctly, and also make sure your sitemap URL is correct.